ubports/docs.ubports.com/porting/halium_9/Halium_9_overview.rst

 There are three main courses of action when porting Ubuntu Touch based on Halium 9.
 These are:

 * Building halium-boot.img and installing this together with the Ubports GSI.
-* Building only the kernel and installing this together with the halium ramdisk, the apparmor enabler and the GSI.
+* Building only the kernel and installing this together with the halium ramdisk, the apparmor enabler and the UBports GSI.
 * Building both the halium-boot.img and the full system.img from source and installing these.

 The rest of this guide will describe the first of these alternatives.